YudizSumeet/flutter-two_way_scroll/README.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](https://github.com/YudizSumeet/flutter-two_way_scroll/blob/master/LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE) file for details.